 Eventually, McLachlan joined the Skeptics onstage as a second drummer, helping create the mammoth sound that the band were known for.
 Check out the sonic creativity on this slice of Skeptics genius, ‘Agitator’.

 5. Mark Petersen

-If you go to a show at the King’s Arms in Auckland on any given Saturday, you’re likely to find a relaxed chap with an impressive beard standing behind the mixing desk.
+If you attended a show at the Kings Arms in Auckland on any given Saturday, you were likely to find a relaxed chap with an impressive beard standing behind the mixing desk.
 His nickname is Mark Petersound, but he’s also a musician of note in his own right.
 His own band, Cabbage Bomber, emerged at the turn of the millennium and Petersen also did a stint in Shaft [and played guitar for Jan Hellriegel, notably on her 1992 album It’s My Sin].
 However, his most high profile role was taking over from Andrew Brough in Straitjacket Fits, which led to him both recording guitars for their final album and taking part in the extensive US tour that followed it.

-Petersen still has his own band, psychedelic rock group Seeds of Orbit – but let’s look back to his role in the final Fits line-up.
+After the closure of the Kings Arms, Petersen joined the crew at Whammy Bar in Auckland.
+He still has his own band, psychedelic rock group Seeds of Orbit – but let’s look back to his role in the final Fits line-up.

 6. Tiki Taane